LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 3.5.
 Compartment Search Optimization

 Resources are assigned to various compartments using expressions with multiple terms.
-In the IBM FHIR Server JDBC persistence layer, these expressions are translated to SQL predicates with multiple `OR` statements.
+In the LinuxForHealth FHIR Server JDBC persistence layer, these expressions are translated to SQL predicates with multiple `OR` statements.
 These `ORs` make it more difficult for the query optimizer to compute the most efficient execution plan resulting in a slow query.
-To address this, the IBM FHIR Server evaluates the compartment membership expression during ingestion and stores the results.
+To address this, the LinuxForHealth FHIR Server evaluates the compartment membership expression during ingestion and stores the results.
 The SQL query can then be written using a single value predicate resulting in faster query.

 ## 3.6.
 Usage of Server Resource Provider

-The IBM FHIR Server has a dynamic registry of conformance resources.
+the LinuxForHealth FHIR Server has a dynamic registry of conformance resources.
 The built-in "ServerRegistryResourceProvider" can be used to bridge conformance resources from the tenant data store (uploaded through the REST API) to the registry.
 When enabled, this means that each call to the registry (e.g. for extension StructureDefinition lookups during resource creation) can result in a round trip to the database.

-For optimal performance, the IBM FHIR Server team recommends to disable this resource provider via the following setting:
+For optimal performance, the LinuxForHealth FHIR Server team recommends to disable this resource provider via the following setting:

 | Configuration | Recommended value |
 |------|-------|